emichael/dslabs/handout-files/README.md

 ## Getting Started
-The only dependency for these labs is Java 14.
-Installing `openjdk-14-jdk` on most Linux distros should be sufficient.
+The only dependency for these labs is Java 14+.
+Installing `openjdk-14-jdk` or
+`openjdk-17-jdk` on most Linux distros should be sufficient.

 We recommend using IntelliJ (a configuration directory is included in each repo), which also has plugin support for Project Lombok (see below).
 If you